SumoLogic/sumologic-otel-collector/docs/installation.md

 ## Systemd Service

+We recommend to use [installation script](#installation-using-script) as it supports Systemd scenario.

+This section describes how to install it manually.

 > **IMPORTANT NOTE**:
 >
 > Make sure that the user that will run the `otelcol-sumo` process has access to